Bob Brady: Philadelphia Democratic City Committee

 Brady has received criticism for the low turnout in Philadelphia's Democratic primaries, which has been as low as 10%.
 Had Hillary Clinton received just 27 additional votes in each Philadelphia polling place, she would've won Pennsylvania's electoral votes in the 2016 United States presidential election.

 During the 2019 Philadelphia City Council elections, Working Families Party candidates Kendra Brooks and Nicolas O'Rourke were running for two seats reserved for minority party candidates.
 Despite this being no threat to Democratic candidates running for City Council, Brady threatened expulsion of Democratic ward leaders and committee members who supported Working Families Party candidates.

 In June 2020, Northeast Philadelphia ward leader Brian Eddis called on Brady to resign as chair due to "lack of diversity in the party."
 Brady called a meeting of clergy members and party officials to discuss how to handle racial justice protests in the wake of the murder of George Floyd and the violent confrontations that had occurred near the statue of Christopher Columbus in Marconi Plaza.
 No consensus was reached.

-In March 2021, Brady reportedly asked Court of Common Please candidate Caroline Turner to drop out of the race in exchange for his help in getting her a judicial appointment at a later date.
+In March 2021, Brady reportedly asked the candidate for the Court of Common Pleas Caroline Turner to drop out of the race in exchange for his help in getting her a judicial appointment at a later date.
 Brady also reportedly warned that she would not get the endorsement of Philadelphia's 2nd Democratic Ward.
 Brady and the Philadelphia Democratic City Committee disputed the memo's claim through an attorney and asserted no such ask ever took place.
 The Intercept reported, "Louis Agre, a lawyer for the city party said that Turner requested the meeting.
 "She said she wanted to show respect," he said.
-Agre, who also represents Philadelphia’s 21st Ward on the city committee, said that Brady said he never asked her, or anyone else, to drop out of the race, nor did he offer support for a judgeship appointment.
+Agre, who also represents Philadelphia's 21st Ward on the city committee, said that Brady said he never asked her, or anyone else, to drop out of the race, nor did he offer support for a judgeship appointment.
 "He never asked her to get out of the race, he never threatened her," Agre said."
 The 2nd Ward later endorsed Turner on March 25.
 Turner would go on to be defeated by Philadelphia Democratic City Committee-endorsed candidates in the Primary election.